gopigor12/gopigor12/README.md

 **🌎 FUN FACTS ABOUT ME:** <p>

-🔹 Lived 23 years in Muscat, Oman, 2 years in Mumbai, India, and now exploring the USA!
+🔹 Lived 23 years in Muscat, Oman, 2 years in Mumbai, India, and now exploring the USA! <p>
-🔹 I can speak about 5 different languages!
+🔹 I can speak about 5 different languages! <p>
-🔹 Security + Psychology = My Favorite Combo (Cyberpsychology is underrated!)
+🔹 Security + Psychology = My Favorite Combo (Cyberpsychology is underrated!) <p>
 🔹 Ask me about my journey, hacking mindsets, and how cybersecurity is like a thriller movie! 🎬